aAnubhav2147/BSS-Competition/README.md

-2023 INFORMS BSS Data Challenge
+**2023 INFORMS BSS Data Challenge**

 Overview
 The 2023 INFORMS Business Strategy Section (BSS) Data Challenge invites participants to dive into a rich dataset provided by Blue Summit Supplies.
-The challenge aims to identify optimal pricing strategies for various products to maximize revenue.
+The challenge aims to identify optimal pricing strategies for various products to maximize the profit.

-Dataset
-The dataset comprises information on product sales, including features like:

-SKU
-Product category
-Competitor pricing
-Sales volume
-Cost
-And other relevant details
-This data spans multiple years and provides a comprehensive view of the sales trends and factors influencing them.

-Objectives
-Participants are tasked with:

-Exploratory Data Analysis (EDA): Understand the underlying patterns, trends, and potential relationships within the dataset.
-Modeling: Build predictive models to forecast sales volume based on various factors including product pricing.
-Optimal Pricing Strategy: Use the model results to derive an optimal pricing strategy for the products to maximize revenue.
-This strategy should account for various constraints such as minimum and maximum allowable prices and competitor pricing strategies.
-Evaluation
-Submissions will be evaluated based on the efficacy of the proposed pricing strategy in maximizing revenue.
-This includes the accuracy of the models used, the comprehensiveness of the analysis, and the feasibility of the pricing recommendations.

-Submission
-Participants should provide a detailed report of their analysis, methodologies employed, models developed, and the final pricing strategy recommendations.
-The report should be clear, concise, and supported by data-driven insights.

-Note: This README provides a brief overview of the 2023 INFORMS BSS Data Challenge.
-For detailed instructions, rules, and guidelines, participants should refer to the official challenge document.
+Briefly, this data challenge seeks innovative solutions to achieve two main goals:

+• Determine the optimal selling price for an eCommerce product by leveraging more than two years of historical data comprising various sales and market variables.

+• Predict the expected daily profit for that product given a determined optimal selling price.
+The developed solution should ideally lead to more profitable pricing decisions and strategies in a dynamic eCommerce market.

+Approach: We'll utilize a Hierarchical/Mixed-Effect Model to capture the volatility and dynamic Demand Curves of each product.
+This will be a three-pronged approach as mentioned below:

+1.)
+Create a Hierarchical model to predict the volume sold.
+2.)
+Create a profit function to optimize the profit using the predicted volume.
+3.)
+Optimize the model in tandem with the profit function to get the optimal price point within the requisite constraints.

+Please refer to the 'Final Report' folder or the .Rmd file in the 'Codebase' folder for a detailed breakdown and the application of the approach mentioned above.